-Sufficient numbers of staff were available to meet people's support needs at all times.
+There were not always sufficient numbers of staff available to meet people's support needs at all times.

 Where necessary, people were helped to take their medicines safely by trained staff.

 Potential risks to people's health were identified and managed effectively.